pangszenga/Mobile-responsive-page/README.md

 # Mobile-responsive-page
-Project 2 - Mobile first approach to creating a webpage
+Techdegree 2 - Mobile first approach to creating a webpage